xaviervalarino/portfolio/src/about.md

 </div>

 I've spent a fair amount of time as a freelancer and have broad set of expertise.
-Alongside product design, I do contract illustration:
+In between product design projects, I do contract illustration:

 <a href="/assets/xavier-valarino-illustration-work-samples.pdf"
    class="position:relative">